KTH-FlowAI/causality-urban-flows/README.md

 To get started with using the scripts in this repository, follow the steps below:

 1. **Install MATLAB**: The scripts in this repository are written in MATLAB.
 Make sure to also install the Signal Processing Toolbox, as some of the scripts may require it.
+The scripts have been tested and confirmed to work on MATLAB version R2021a.

 2. **Download the Java Information Dynamics Toolkit (JIDT)**: The scripts in this repository use the JIDT for the calculation of Transfer Entropy.
 The JIDT is a Java library that provides a set of tools for the computation of information-theoretic measures of distributed computation in complex systems.
 You can download the JIDT from its GitHub repository [here](https://github.com/jlizier/jidt/).